-I am a productivity psychologist, and I love working with humans.
+I have a Ph.D. in psychology, and I love working with humans.
 We are such fascinating creatures who carry our strengths and quirks with us as we enter the workplace.

 One of the quirkiest quirks I see among my clients is a belief that we can be in two places at once, or doing two things at once.
 Our day-to-day responsibilities can feel overwhelming.
 We start to believe that we can “split” ourselves into two (or more) people who operate independently – and accomplish twice as much!